jeremygreenwood/CST340-chat/README.md

     Example 2:

-    run the following commands to run the chat server application with port 3555:
+    run the following command to run the chat server application with port 3555:

     ./CST340-chat 3555